chuhb/su/README.md

 # Uh, I don't really know what this is.
-I'll probably update it sometime.
+Do you?